 The Trustee maintains a Statement of Investment Principles ("SIP") as required by section 35 of the Pensions Act 1995 and meets the requirements of the Occupation Pension Schemes (Investment) Regulations 2005.
-The current SIP was last updated in September 2016 following the completion of the actuarial valuation as at 31 December 2015.
-The Trustee reviews the SIP for appropriateness from time to time.
+The current SIP was last updated in September 2019 The Trustee reviews the SIP for appropriateness from time to time.